QBobWatson/ipe2tikz/README.md

   matrix.
 + For path, group, and text objects, if the transformation has a nontrivial linear part, then try to decompose it as a rotation and a scale.
 If that works, add `rotate=` and `scale=` options to the path.
+(Marks only have translations in their coordinate transformations.)
 + If the decomposition didn't work, use TikZ's `cm=` option to pass the coordinate matrix directly.
-+ In either case, it's not always clear what point to use as the origin in the
-  transformation: in Ipe, this is the origin of the paper at the time the object was created, which doesn't make much sense in code meant to be read by humans.
++ In either of the above two cases, it's not always clear what point to use as the origin in the transformation: in Ipe, this is the origin of the paper at the time the object was created, which doesn't make much sense in code meant to be read by humans.
+For path objects, the ipelet uses the first mentioned coordinate as the origin.
+For group objects, I don't see any better origin to
-  For path objects, the exporter uses the first mentioned coordinate as the origin.
-For group objects, I don't see any better origin to use: rotating and scaling group objects will produce somewhat funny-looking code, unless you are careful to create the group object near the origin.
+  use: rotating and scaling group objects will produce somewhat funny-looking code, unless you are careful to create the group object near the origin.
 Text objects have a well-defined "position", so that is used as the origin.
-+ If coordinate axes have been defined and *Export complete document* is unset, the origin for the coordinate system will be used as TikZ's origin.

 ### Styles and options

 Most options are exported symbolically, hopefully in the way one would expect.
 Some are exported as numbers or RGB triples, if necessary.
-Note that, if not using *Export stylesheet*, then all exported symbols must already be known to TikZ as keys.
+If not using *Export stylesheet*, then all exported symbols must already be known to TikZ as keys.

 ### The TikZ stylesheet `tikz.isy`